Thermodynamics of Einstein static Universe with boundary: Conclusion

 \section{Conclusion}

 The local temperature, $T=1/\pi R$, and holographic connection for the entropy, $S=A/4G$, make sense in the static Einstein Universe if the Universe is connected with the external environment and can radiate particles.
 We considered the rate of radiation using as an example the spatial metric in Eq.(\ref{Metric}), which contains the coordinate singularity.
-This corresponds to the half of the Einstein $S^3$ Universe, where the coordinate singularity represents the real physical boundary.
+This corresponds to an $S^3$ Universe divided into two half-universes, where the coordinate singularity represents a real physical boundary.
 The rate of radiation of particles is the same as the rate of radiation in Minkowski state in the presence of the heat bath with temperature $T=1/\pi R$.

 The equilibrium between the heat bath and the Einstein Universe is possible if the environment has a finite temperature.
 In this case the temperature of environment determines the radius of the Universe, $R=1/\pi T$.
-However, the full equilibration is only possible for the Universe with Zel'dovich stiff matter with equation of state $w=1$.
+However, the full equilibration is only possible for the Universe with Zeldovich stiff matter with equation of state $w=1$.

 The same temperature and the same holographic law take place for the de Sitter state, where the role of the boundary is played by the cosmological horizon with $R=1/H$.
 The reason is that both states can be described by the same spatial part of metric.
 In both states the curvature is constant in space and time, and serves as the thermodynamic variable together with the inverse Newton "constant", which is thermodynamically conjugate to curvature.
-Moreover, in both states the important role is played by the Zel'dovich stiff matter with the same temperature $T=1/\pi R$.
+Moreover, in both states the important role is played by the Zeldovich stiff matter with the same temperature $T=1/\pi R$.

 This observation confirms the connection between the entropy of the Bekenstein-Hawking horizon in the 2+1 de Sitter and the entropy of the static Einstein $R\times S^2$ universe.\cite{Kaloper2024} But instead of parametric agreement, we have an exact match, which suggests that our approach may make sense.